 The New Messaging Policy

 Designing a modern policy includes rethinking five key areas.
 A policy should incorporate your governance and rules, but also serve as a model through which your messaging strategy can be executed efficiently and effectively.
+This review and resulting content forms the framework of your messaging policies and procedures.
+By finishing the remaining four w’s you will have comprehensive policy that can then drive your overall digital strategy.

 1 – Who

 Take the time to re-assess the team that builds and manages your messaging policy.
-In many cases this now spans compliance, legal, marketing (and sales) and operations.
+In many cases, this now spans compliance, legal, marketing/and sales and operations.
 It includes corporate stakeholders who know every employee is exposed to email, and are aiding in the emerging groups of employees who are approved for use of social messaging.
 Representatives from those departments or divisions should contribute.
 This team will explore:

 2 – What